Koenkk/zigbee2mqtt.io/docs/devices/CL-L02D.md

 <!-- Notes BEGIN: You can edit here.
 Add "## Notes" headline if not already present. -->
+## Notes

+### Pairing
+Turn the light on and off 5 times to pair.
+After this the device will automatically join.

 <!-- Notes END: Do not edit below this line -->